(Last Updated on : 28/02/2019)

-are exceptionally lively, reflecting the spirit of the people and the culture of the region.
+is exceptionally lively, reflecting the spirit of the people and the culture of the region.
 The clothes worn by the people of Rajasthan are designed keeping in mind the climate and conditions in which they live.
-Costumes and jewellery
+The traditional dress and jewellery of these desert

 and the economic and social status of the population of Rajasthan.